earthly/website/blog/_posts/2023-04-24-caching-dependencies-github-actions.md

 If you're using a language that GitHub maintains a `setup-*` action for, you can use that to get a low-config caching solution.
 Otherwise, if you want more control over the caching process or are using a language that doesn't have first-class support, you can use the `cache` action and get something up and running with a small amount of configuration.

-If you're looking for other ways to supercharge your CI workflows, consider [Earthly](https://earthly.dev/), a portable [CI/CD](/blog/ci-vs-cd) framework that runs everywhere.
-Earthly allows you to avoid vendor lock-in with your Git provider and gives you the tools to run your CI/CD workflows locally the same way they would run in the cloud, greatly simplifying the process of developing and testing workflows.
+If you're looking for ways to take your caching to the next level consider combining [Earthly with GitHub Actions](/earthly-github-actions).
+With Earthly you can run your GitHub workflows locally the same way they would run in the cloud, greatly simplifying the process of developing and testing.
+And you also get layer based caching that can help speed up your builds.

-{% include_html cta/bottom-cta.html %}
+{% include_html cta/gha-cta1.html %}